storacha/specs/w3-provider.md

   "with": "did:mailto:web.mail:alice",
   "nb": {
     // did of the provider,
-    "provider": "did:web:lite.web3.storage",
+    "provider": "did:web:lite.web3.storage"
-    "consumer": "did:*"
+    // without the consumer field the request is for multiple consumers }
 }
-}
 ```

-> ⚠️ Some providers (e.g. Free provider from web3.storage) MAY deny request when `nb.consumer` is a `did:*` pattern, because they limit number of providers issued per user account.
+> ⚠️ Some providers (e.g. Free provider from web3.storage) MAY deny request when `nb.consumer` is not defined, because they limit number of providers issued per user account.

 ### get `nb...`